Updated on February 11, 2017

 Hey everybody, welcome to another edition of Weekly Thoughts.
-This week I touch on two topicals that have been at the forefront of the attention of hair growth enthusiasts this past year.
-Also, I take a look at an intriguing healthcare legislation that was just passed in the United States this week.
+This week I touch on two topicals that have been at the forefront of hair growth enthusiasts’ attention this past year.
+Also, I take a look at an intriguing healthcare legislation that was just passed this week in the United States.

 Prof. Fikrettin Sahin, the gentleman and scholar who developed the Kelopesia cream, told me this week that his team is “working hard” to get Kelopesia released to the Turkish market in Spring 2017 and “hopefully” it will be released in January.
 There you have it.